Indian Immigration Services Team

 Interesting facts about Gandhi Ji that you may not know

-Gandhi Ji and scientist Albert Einstein exchanged letters about the possibility for peace and the perils of nuclear weapons.
+• Gandhi Ji and scientist Albert Einstein exchanged letters about the possibility of peace and the perils of nuclear weapons.

 When to celebrate Gandhi Jayanti

-Gandhi Jayanti is a national Indian holiday, which is celebrated on the 2nd of October in honor of the father of the Indian nation, Mahatma Gandhi birthday.
-In India, it is a national and a bank holiday and most schools, businesses and government offices are closed in remembrance of him and to further spread his ideas of non violence, truth and civil disobedience.
+Gandhi Jayanti is a national Indian holiday, which is celebrated on the 2nd of October in honor of the father of the Indian nation, Mahatma Gandhi.
+In India, it is a national holiday and a bank holiday, and most schools, businesses, and government offices are closed in remembrance of him and to further spread his ideas of nonviolence, truth, and civil disobedience.

-Thursday, October 2, 2025 marks the 156th birth anniversary of Mahatma Gandhi.
+Gandhi Jayanti 2026 is on Friday, October 2, 2026, which marks the 157th birth anniversary of Mahatma Gandhi.
 Gandhi Jayanti is a national public holiday.

 Why is Gandhi Jayanti celebrated?